parulbhatnagar/UrbanSenseAIPoC/README.md

     cd UrbanSenseAIPoC
     ```

+2.  **Add your API Key:**
+    - Open the file `services/geminiService.ts`.
+    - Find the line `const API_KEY = "YOUR_API_KEY_HERE";`.
+    - Replace `"YOUR_API_KEY_HERE"` with your actual Google Gemini API key.

+    > **Security Warning**: Hardcoding API keys in your client-side source code is insecure and not recommended for production applications.
+Anyone who can access your site's files can find your key.
+For personal use or testing, this method is straightforward.

+### Local Setup & Running

+**Important**: This web application cannot be run by simply opening the `index.html` file in a browser due to security restrictions (`file://` protocol).
+It must be served by a web server.

-2.  **Install a local server:**
+1.  **Install a local server:**
     We will use `serve`, a simple static server.
 Open your terminal or command prompt and run:
     ```sh
     npm install -g serve
     ```

-3.  **Start the server:**
+2.  **Start the server:**
     From your project's root directory, run:
     ```sh
     serve
     ```

-4.  **Access the application:**
+3.  **Access the application:**
     The terminal will show you a "Local" address, typically `http://localhost:3000`.
 Open this URL in your web browser.
 The app should now be running.

-5.  **Set the API Key:**
-    On the first launch, a modal will prompt you to enter your Google Gemini API key.
-Paste your key to enable the app's features.

 ---

 ## Deployment

-This project is configured for easy deployment on a static hosting service like Netlify, directly from your GitHub repository.
+This project can be deployed on a static hosting service like Netlify, Vercel, or GitHub Pages.

+**Critical Security Warning**: Since your API key is hardcoded in the source code, anyone who can access your deployed site's source files **will be able to see and use your API key**.
+This can lead to unexpected charges on your Google Cloud bill.
+Deploy public-facing sites with extreme caution and consider securing your key.

-### Critical Deployment Step: `netlify.toml`
+### Critical Deployment Step: The `_redirects` file

 **This file is required to fix the "Page Not Found" error on Netlify.**

 This project is a Single Page Application (SPA).
-The `netlify.toml` file contains the redirect rules that tell Netlify to serve `index.html` for all routes, allowing the React app to handle routing.
+The included `_redirects` file contains a rewrite rule that tells Netlify to serve `index.html` for all routes, allowing the React app to handle routing internally.

 ### Deployment Instructions

 1.  **Push to your GitHub Repository:**
-    Make sure your latest code, especially the `netlify.toml` file, is pushed to your main branch on GitHub.
+    Make sure your latest code, with your API key included, is pushed to your GitHub repository.

-2.  **Deploy from Netlify:**
+2.  **Deploy from a static hosting provider (e.g., Netlify):**
-    - Go to [Netlify](https://www.netlify.com/) and sign up or log in.
+    - Go to your provider, sign up or log in.
-    - Click "Add new site" -> "Import an existing project".
-    - Connect to GitHub and authorize Netlify.
+    - Connect your GitHub account and select your repository.
-    - Select your `UrbanSenseAIPoC` repository.
-    - The deployment settings can be left blank because Netlify will read the configuration from `netlify.toml`.
-Click "Deploy site".
+    - The build settings can usually be left as default.
+There is **no need to set environment variables** for the API key.
-    - Netlify will provide you with a live URL.
+    - Deploy the site.

 ## Installing as a PWA on Your Phone

 Once deployed, you can install UrbanSenseAI on your phone for the best experience.

-1. Open the live Netlify URL (`https://dancing-bubblegum-d8856d.netlify.app/`) in the browser on your phone (Chrome for Android, Safari for iOS).
+1. Open your live URL in the browser on your phone (Chrome for Android, Safari for iOS).
-2. Set your API key when prompted.
-3. Follow the on-screen prompt or browser menu option to **"Install App"** or **"Add to Home Screen"**.
+2. Follow the on-screen prompt or browser menu option to **"Install App"** or **"Add to Home Screen"**.
-4. Launch the app from its new icon on your home screen.
+3. Launch the app from its new icon on your home screen.

 ---